 When muscles work on an exercise, a stimulus is being created in the central nervous system.
 As the nerve impulses are being released and sent to the muscle fibers, this then leads to the contraction of muscles.
 Muscles contract because of the stored carbohydrate called glycogen which is used for energy.
 As the carbohydrate is in the form of chemical energy in the body, it is therefore converted to mechanical energy.
 And, this is the reason why muscles move and contract.

 Many people depend on the kind of exercise they are performing which they think can help them build muscles fast.
 But the truth is, it is how you do on training and not the exercises that make your muscles grow.

 A theory has been introduced that says how a person has the higher potential to muscle building.
 When a person has 30% more muscle fibers than you have, he has bigger possibilities of gaining bigger muscles.
 This is because the more fibers he has, the more splitting and repairing of the damaged ones can occur as he does the lifts.
 Everyone can build muscles.
 You yourself can train your muscles to work out more so your fibers will be used to splitting and you are able to get the potential of muscle building.
 However, this is just a theory.
 This study is on an ongoing research if it can happen on humans.

 For continuous muscle growth to occur, consistency of the weight lifts must happen.
 This does not mean that you have to lift up objects with the same weight.
 But, do it with an increasing stress on the lift.
-Each day, you have to increase heavier weight lifts and change your exercises so that more muscle fibers can be torn and damaged ones can be replaced.
+Each day, you have to increase heavier weight lifts and get involved in a muscle building diet plan for men so that more muscle fibers can be torn and damaged ones can be replaced.

 Some may even wonder why they cannot even build muscles as they work the hardest in gyms.
 This is because hypertrophy is sometimes slow in other people.
 They might not see visible changes after weeks or months.
 The reason for this is that their nervous system is still on the process of activating the muscles.